 All graduate students admitted to the BCB program receive graduate assistantship support so they can take part in a BCB Rotations program to determine the laboratory in which they will do research for their PhD.
 For Fall 2018, yearly assistantship stipend amounts will range from $24,000 to $36,000 depending on the assistantship or fellowship received.
 In addition to the assistantship, students will receive credits to cover the cost of tuition and health care coverage.

 Eligible and Interested BCB applicants can compete for a "P3" Fellowship

-A $3 million grant makes 7 assistantships possible for the Fall 2018 admissions cycle.
-The P3 Fellowship is available in Predictive Plant Phenomics for U.S. students and permanent residents.
+BCB applicants who are U.S. citizens or permanent residents and who have an interest in Predictive Plant Phenomics can apply for the P3 Fellowship.
+A $3 million grant was secured by a BCB faculty member and 7 assistantships are available for the Fall 2018 admissions cycle.
 Several departments and programs are participating in this fellowship program.
 Applicants compete with other PhD applicants from several departments and programs at Iowa State.

 BCB applicants who are selected for the fellowship will be able to pursue a PhD in BCB with a Specialization in Predictive Phenomics in Plants.
 The website with more details on the research involved with this specialization is here.

 - $34,000 stipend for first 12 months